GoodforGod/awslambda-java-examples/spring-gradle-http/README.md

 # Spring Lambda

-Template for spring 2 service for Java 11+.
+Template for Spring 3 service for Java 17+.

 ## Features
 - spring Plugin for BOM and version management.